 We are organized into operating segments based on product groupings.
 These operating segments have been aggregated into three reportable global business segments: Personal Care, Consumer Tissue and KCP.
-The reportable segments were determined in accordance with how our executive managers develop and execute global strategies to drive growth and profitability.
+The reportable segments were determined in accordance with how our chief operating decision maker and our executive managers develop and execute global strategies to drive growth and profitability.
 These strategies include global plans for branding and product positioning, technology, research and development programs, cost reductions including supply chain management, and capacity and capital investments for each of these businesses.
 Segment management is evaluated on several factors, including operating profit.
-Segment operating profit excludes other (income) and expense, net and income and expense not associated with the business segments, including the charges related to the 2014 Organization Restructuring and the European strategic changes described in Notes 2 and 4, respectively.
+Segment operating profit excludes other (income) and expense, net and income and expense not associated with the business segments.